aeodflux/aviasales-test-task/README.md

 # Aviasales test task

 This task was taken from the Hexlet repository.
-It was made just for React / TypeScript practice.
+It was made just for React / JavaScript practice.

 ## Tech stack